kraduc/turing-machine-to-fol/README.md

 ## Interested Contributors
 For those who are taking Computability and Logic and wanting to contribute to project.
 Here are possible improvements one could make to the program:
 * Creating a Graphical User Interface
-* Coming up with a way to represent the integers (both positive and negative) in formal logic.
+* Coming up with a way to represent the integers (both positive and negative) in formal logic so we don't have to restrict ourselves with single-sided infinite tape.